 the same small batch over and over again.
 No need to throw it out

-use, although you may want to make up different dipper bottles for
+after one use, although you may want to make up different dipper

-dipping different metals.
-For slightly larger items, handy dipper
+bottles for dipping different metals.
+For slightly larger items,

 The Tarn-X bottle says not to dip (among other things) “pearls and

-stones."
-Things like agate do not seem to be bothered at all by
+other stones.”
+Things like agate do not seem to be bothered at all

-Tarn-X. I have a large lapis cab, in a brass setting, which I have
+by Tarn-X. I have a large lapis cab, in a brass setting, which I

-dipped (occasionally and rapidly) for years, and it doesn’t seem to
+have dipped (occasionally and rapidly) for years, and it doesn’t seem

-damaged the stone.
-It may look a little dull, but oiling it (with,
+to have damaged the stone.
+It may look a little dull, but oiling it

-e.g., hand lotion) brings back the sheen to the lapis, which never
+(with, e.g., hand lotion) brings back the sheen to the lapis, which